Qualik/My-first-android-auto-application/README.md

 ### Issues

-- Still trying to work out a way to build in a screen-reader function, namely 'Talkback' into the app
+- Still trying to work out a way to build in a screen-reader function namely 'Talkback' into the app so when a message is typed this will be read back to the user